 This contribution proposes adjustments of the encoder selection of coding modes for dual-layer coding in order to prevent quality degradation of the enhancement layer compared to the base layer.
 The rate-distortion (RD) criterion is adjusted to favor the selection of inter-layer coding modes over intra-layer coding modes using a modified RD cost.
 Modifications are also proposed to make sure that inter-layer coding modes are included in the rate distortion optimization process.

--rate PSNR-rate PSNR
+The proposed modifications have been tested on the candidate test sequences for verification testing of scalable video coding described in JVET-AH2021.

+It is asserted that visual quality is improved in areas where local degradations compared to the base layer were observed.

+The BD-rate is reported to be +0,48%/+0,51%/+0,54% for Y/U/V PSNR.
+The BD-rate of a further combined test with JVET-AI0067 are also reported to be -0,37%/-0,24%/-0,01% for Y/U/V PSNR.

 Introduction